-- your marriage or involvement in an interdependent relationship for two or more years; - · Your dependent child starts secondary school; - the birth of your child; - · your adoption of a child; or - taking out a mortgage or increasing your mortgage on your principal place of residence with an accredited mortgage provider (excludes re-draw and refinancing).
+- Your marriage or involvement in an interdependent relationship for two or more years; - Your dependent child starts secondary school; - The birth of your child; - Your adoption of a child; or - Taking out a mortgage or increasing your mortgage on your principal place of residence with an accredited mortgage provider (excludes re-draw and refinancing).

-You can purchase up to 25% of your Standard Insurance cover in place at the time you apply for cover under this option.
-The increase in cover cannot exceed \$250,000 or cause your total insurance cover to exceed the maximum benefit cover levels offered within the Otis Elevator Superannuation Plan.
+You can purchase up to 25% of your Death and Total & Permanent Disability cover held in your Defined Benefit plan in place at the time you apply for cover under this option.
+The increase in cover cannot exceed \$250,000 or cause your total insurance cover to exceed the maximum benefit cover levels offered within the Plan.